 How Much Does it Cost to Ship Frozen Fish?

-Shipping frozen meat and fish packages typically costs between $30 and $150 for most businesses and goods.
+Shipping frozen food, shipping frozen meat, and fish packages typically costs between $30 and $150 for most businesses and goods.
 Depending on how much frozen food you're shipping, where it's going, how heavy the package is, and which shipping service you use, your ultimate shipping cost will vary.
 For more details, check out our blog on how much to overnight a package.

 How Long Does Dry Ice Last for Shipping?